radiantsb/discord-bot-interface/README.md

 you will need to edit config.json to include your bots token, optionally you can create shortcuts, useful for channel and user id's

+uses py-cord library which requires an alternative audioop package such as `audioop-lts` as it has been removed from the standard library

 commands:
 help - show this list
 dm [userid] [message] - send a dm to a user